OfficeDev/MS-Graph-Data-Connect/ManagedApp/README.md

 The Azure Managed App on Office 365 can be broken down into 3 components:

-- Data Ingestion from Euclid/Office365
+- Data Ingestion from Office 365 via Managed access to Microsoft Graph in Microsoft Azure
 - Data processing/analytics to produce intelligent data
 - UX to surface the intelligent data

 We will work through a sample that covers all three components:

-1. We use Azure Data Factory (ADF) with copy activity to move data from O365 to your target adls.
+1. We use Azure Data Factory (ADF) with copy activity to move data from Office 365 to your target ADLS instance.
-2. We then have an azure web app that reads the data at target adls and outputs intelligent data.
+2. We then have an Azure web app that reads the data at the target ADLS instance and outputs intelligent data.

 Before we begin exploring the sample application, here are a few resources to get you started with the involved technologies: